Urinary Tract Disease in Cats

 Congenital considerations: In addition, kittens may be born with congenital defects affecting the urinary tract.

-Cancerous diseases: Although rare, cats can develop cancer of the urinary tract at any age; it most commonly occurs in older cats and male cats.
+Cancerous diseases: ats can develop cancer of the urinary tract at any age; it most commonly occurs in older cats and male cats.

 Signs can vary depending on the type of disease, but often are nonspecific.
 They may include: